Top tips to protect your data and banking apps in case your phone’s ever stolen

 On Android phones, Find My Device, allows you to locate and secure your lost device and erase data, if need be.
 It’s available on Android 5+ devices.

-Google has also announced a number of new security measures to protect your phone if it’s lost or stolen, set to be introduced this year.
+Google has also recently introduced new security measures to protect your phone if it’s lost or stolen.

-This includes an automatic feature that locks your screen if it senses the motion of your phone being snatched and someone running, cycling or driving away with it.
+This includes an automatic feature called Theft Detection Lock.
+This locks your screen if it senses the motion of your phone being snatched and someone running, cycling or driving away with it.
 It’ll also introduce a ‘private space’ feature which allows you to set up a dedicated area on your phone that’s hidden and protected by a separate PIN.

 Another feature, Remote Lock, will let you lock your screen using your phone number from any device, once you’ve passed a security check.

-Your email holds the key to many of your accounts – and if someone manages to get access to it they may be able to reset your passwords.
+Your email holds the key to many of your accounts.
+So if someone manages to get access to it they may be able to reset many of your other passwords.
 Ideally, you want unique passwords to your email and other personal accounts that are at least 14 characters long and include a mix of special characters, capital letters and numbers.

 Martin Lauer from cybersecurity firm, The One Point, suggests jumbling up song lyrics or unique slogans, to make them both strong and memorable.